department-of-veterans-affairs/va.gov-platform-architecture/rfc/_template.md

 * There are always alternatives.
 What other alternative solutions were considered?
 Not considered?
 * What are their strengths, weaknesses, risks?
 Why weren’t they chosen?
+* Do not allow bias of a solution to show in this section, ensure each alternative has been considering seriously or do not list it in this section

 ## References